 - Using Sankey diagrams you communicate effectively and get your message across: Whether it is to external stakeholders or within your project team.

-- There is no standardized definition of how a flow chart should look or must be set up.
+- There is no standardized definition of how a Sankey diagram should look or must be set up.
 There are numerous design and layout options.

 The software e!Sankey is a dedicated tool for drawing Sankey diagrams.
 The program is suited for the visualization of energy, material or money flows.
 With e!Sankey you can easily draw flows and nodes to visualize your most important data.